ceph/ceph/doc/man/8/librados-config.rst

 ============

 **librados-config** is part of the Ceph distributed file system.
-Please refer to the Ceph wiki at http://ceph.newdream.net/wiki for more information.
+Please refer to the Ceph documentation at http://ceph.com/docs for more information.